 “How have you missed that?
 Besides, how come you want to belong to this place?
 This was Lilith’s realm.”

-I managed on my own how to defend myself Leann, it hasn’t been easy but at least rewarding.
+“I managed on my own how to defend myself Leann, it hasn’t been easy but at least rewarding.
 I have beaten a huge snake, I have beaten many sphynxes and gathered my own entourage, why not give myself the chance to reign in here?
-You told me in the past I could be huge in here.
+You told me in the past I could be huge in here.”

 “Sheryl, remember that Leann wasn’t the same as me now, I was most likely possessed still and surely another entity spoke to you to lure you into this realm, to make yourself believe you belong here.”